 Officer Candidate Training is divided into five phases and is broken down by Training Week.
 Each phase builds upon the others, reinforces those skills and values necessary to become a Marine Officer, and provides goals for the candidates.

-Phase II Transition (Week 1-3).
-Combat Conditioning and learning about the Marine Corps in classes on General Military Subjects, Marine Corps Martial Arts Program (MCMAP), and physical fitness.
+Phase II - Transition (Week 1-3).
+Combat Conditioning and learning about the Marine Corps in classes on General Military Subjects.
 Here your loved one will be indoctrinated into the Marine culture, Marine Corps leadership, and close order drill.
 This is the hardest three weeks your loved one has probably ever endured as they undergo a transition of "I" to "we."

-Phase IV Decision Making and Execution (Week 6-9).
+Phase IV - Decision Making and Execution (Week 6-9).
 Candidates are evaluated on four major leadership events, demonstrating leadership traits and principles while exhibiting knowledge of tactics instruction in a field environment.
-They are tested academically and physically, and face the defining evaluation of the SULE test of mental, moral, and physical challenges.
+This includes the culminating leadership events such as the Small Unit Leadership Evaluation.

 Honor, Courage, and Commitment.
 These are the Marine Corps' Core Values.
-Combined with training on ethics and leadership traits, they are incorporated into every aspect of training, resulting in Marine Officers who are committed to our core values in service to their country.
+Combined with training on ethics and leadership traits, they are incorporated into every aspect of training, resulting in Marine officers who are committed to our core values in service to their country.
 These values make up the bedrock of a Marine's character.
-During training candidates learn to embrace these values, learn how to know right from wrong, and develop leadership traits like integrity, discipline, teamwork, duty, and Esprit de Corps.
+During training, candidates learn to embrace these values as a standard of conduct, and develop leadership traits like integrity, discipline, teamwork, duty, and esprit de corps.
 Platoon staff members also conduct guided discussions with candidates after training events to reinforce these values.

-Drill is the basic way in which platoons march and move from place to place and is one way that candidates learn discipline and teamwork.
-At first, candidates practice staying in step with the rest of the platoon and Sergeant Instructor.
+Close Order Dirll - the basic way in which platoons march and move from place to place and one way that candidates learn discipline and teamwork.
+At first, candidates practice staying "in step" with the rest of the platoon and Sergeant Instructor cadence.
 However, as training continues, the platoon becomes a well-oiled machine performing synchronized, complex drill movements.

-Leadership Reaction Course is an evolution designed to see how a candidate can perform as a fire team leader.
+Leadership Reaction Course - an evolution designed to see how a candidate can perform as a fire team leader (four person team).
 During this evolution, the candidate will be given a problem that they have to negotiate with time restraints and limited equipment.

-Small Unit Leadership Evaluation (SULE) is the culminating leadership evaluation event at Officer Candidates School.
-It is designed to evaluate a candidate's mental, moral, and physical development.
+Small Unit Leadership Evaluation (SULE) - the culminating leadership evaluation event at Officer Candidates School.
+It is designed to evaluate a candidate's mental, moral, physical, and leadership development.
 For many, SULE II will be the first time a candidate has reached the limits of their mental, physical, and emotional endurance; SULE II will demonstrate that they are capable of much more than they previously believed.

 Family Day and Graduation

 Family Day and Graduation take place on the last two days of training.
-Family Day gives candidates' loved ones the opportunity to hear about Officer Candidates School from the Commanding Officer and allows for time to meet the candidates' training staff and ask questions.
-The candidates are granted liberty for the afternoon.
-Graduation is a formal ceremony and parade that takes place the morning of the final training day.
+Family Day gives candidates' loved ones the opportunity to hear about Officer Candidates School.

 Officer Candidates School is located on Marine Corps Base (MCB) Quantico.
-Quantico is located in Northern Virginia, near Prince William County.
-It is accessible from Interstate 95 of HWY 1.
-Quantico is South of Washington D.C. and north of Fredericksburg, Va.
-There are two exits on both North and Southbound lanes of I-95 that will provide access to a Quantico gate.
+MCB Quantico is located in Northern Virginia, near Prince William County.
+It is accessible from Interstate 95 or Highway 1.
+MCB Quantico is south of Washington D.C. and north of Fredericksburg, Virginia.
+There are exits on both the north and southbound lanes of I-95 that will provide access to a Quantico gate.

-From the North: Take Exit 150A, Triangle/Quantico, and turn Right from the exit to proceed to Marine Corps Base, Quantico Main Gate.
+Traveling Southbound on I-95: Take Exit 150A, "Triangle/Quantico," and turn right from the exit to proceed to Marine Corps Base, Quantico Main Gate.
 Follow Fuller Rd and veer right onto Barnett Ave.
 Follow Barnett Ave to the traffic signal and turn left onto Range Rd.
-Range Rd merges left over a bridge onto Bauer Rd, passing the Marine Corps Air Field, HMX-1, and Larson's Gymnasium.
+Range Rd merges left over a bridge onto Bauer Rd, passing the Marine Corps Air Field, HMX-1.
 Turn right over the railroad tracks onto Flemming Rd to enter Brown Field.

 Airports: The nearest major airport to Officer Candidates School is the Ronald Reagan National Airport (DCA).
 The next closest airport is the Washington Dulles International Airport (IAD).
 Transportation from these airports is not provided; both airports have multiple rental car agencies.

-If a message is required to notify a candidate of an emergency situation at any time during officer candidate training, please contact your local Red Cross to have an official message sent to OCS Quantico, VA.
+If a message is required to notify a candidate of an emergency situation at any time during officer candidate training, please contact your local America Red Cross to have an official message sent to Officer Candidates School, MCB Quantico, Virginia.
 In order to process the message quickly, please provide the candidate's name, social security number, company, and platoon.